enjoy-digital/litex/doc/bios_config.md

 When using `Builder`, this can be selected with `bios_console_no_ansi=True`.

+## SRAM Boot Images

+The BIOS reserves its SRAM for runtime data and stack.
+Serial and manifest loads into that region are rejected by default, including through aliases.
+With the standard BIOS linker script, a fresh build with the make/environment variable `BIOS_BOOT_SRAM_SIZE` reserves an image buffer at the beginning of SRAM and moves BIOS data after it.
+For example, `BIOS_BOOT_SRAM_SIZE=0x1000` reserves 4 KiB.
+Leave enough SRAM for BIOS data and stack, and use `--bios-stack-margin` to enforce the required remaining stack space.

+Custom linker scripts can reserve a buffer and export `__bios_boot_sram_start` / `__bios_boot_sram_end` (exclusive end).
+The buffer must not overlap BIOS code, data or stack.
+Zynq linker scripts do not currently provide this optional buffer.

 ## Flash Boot Bounds

 `FLASH_BOOT_MAX_SIZE` limits the accepted image payload length (by default,